Neural Control Systems: Introduction

-While coherent with classical results in control theory, our work makes a step forward in integrating a machine-learning approach with a control-theoretical foundation.
+While coherent with classical results in control theory, our approach makes a step forward in integrating a machine-learning approach with a control-theoretical foundation.
 In the spirit of function learning, we propose a forward propagation defined by a system of difference equations in a reproducing kernel Hilbert space (RKHS).
 We derive the expression for the gradient of the cost function with respect to the controls that parametrise the difference equations and propose a gradient-descent based approach to find the optimal controls.
-In addition, we show how to compute derivatives of the approximating functions with respect to said controls and introduce two alternative optimisation methods relying on the linearisation of the approximating functions around a fixed control.
-We test the proposed optimisation methods on two toy examples and on two higher-dimensional real-world problems, showing that the approaches succeed in learning from real data and are versatile enough to tackle learning tasks of different nature, both a regression and a classification problem.
+In addition, we show how to compute derivatives of the approximating functions with respect to said controls and introduce two alternative optimisation algorithms relying on the linearisation of the approximating functions around a fixed control.
+We test the proposed optimisation algorithms on two toy examples and on two higher-dimensional real-world problems, showing that our method succeeds in learning from real data and is versatile enough to tackle learning tasks of different nature, both a regression and a classification problem.

 The study of control systems has its foundations in optimisation theory and dynamical systems (\cite{bot22} and references therein), with applications ranging from cellular biology and epidemic management to the development of stable financial systems and efficient power grids (\cite{batti13}, \cite{Schneider_2022}, \cite{GOTTGENS20152614}, \cite{schaf2018}).
 Controllability, the property of driving an initial state to a desired target via a control system, however, suffers from several drawbacks, and practical constraints, energy and resource constraints to mention two, hinder its applications (\cite{PhysRevLett108}).
 Optimal control theory (see \cite{todorov06optimal}) focuses on the minimisation of a cost function rather than on controllability and relies on the pioneering works of Pontryagin (\cite{neustadt1962mathematical}) and Bellman (\cite{bellman1966dynamic}).
-In our work, the control system mainly serves the purpose of parametrising the approximating function, instead of that of describing a physical system.
+In our approach, the control system mainly serves the purpose of parametrising the approximating function, instead of that of describing a physical system.